GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 * First, we have an "edge Envoy" running all by itself somewhere, to give the rest of the world a single point of ingress.
 Incoming connections from outside come to the edge Envoy, and it decides where they go internally.
    * Adding a little more functionality in this layer gets us a proper [API Gateway](http://getambassador.io/).
 We'll do everything by hand here, though, to really see how it all works.
-* Second, each instance of a service has an "service Envoy" running alongside it, as a separate process next to the service itself.
+* Second, each instance of a service has a "service Envoy" running alongside it, as a separate process next to the service itself.
 These keep an eye on their services, and remember what’s running and what’s not.
 * All the Envoys form a mesh, and share routing information amongst themselves.
 * Interservice calls can (and usually will) go through the Envoy mesh as well, though we won't really get into this in this article.